If a thriving business is your goal, you should follow a methodical approach and pick a niche with attributes conducive to online success.

 Almost any mass-produced product has a niche market of conscious consumers looking for greener alternatives.
-More than 59% of shoppers are making it a priority to become more sustainable in their daily lives—and they’re willing to adapt their shopping behaviors to do so.
+More than 78% of consumers are making it a priority to become more sustainable in their daily lives—and they’re willing to adapt their shopping behaviors to do so.

 In the past, companies might have donated proceeds to a cause, but now consumers care how products are made.
 In other words, there’s a subculture within green living that cares about ethical supply chains.
 If you’re in this niche, keep that in mind.